andrewt3000/howToProgram/cli.md

 2. navigate the file system

 **Why is the cli important to computer programmers?**
-1. There are many programs, and programming tools that are designed to run from the command line.
+1. There are many programming tools that are designed to run from the command line.
 Examples include:
    1. [node](https://nodejs.org/en/) javascript runtime
    2. npm - node package manager (part of node)
    3. [git](https://git-scm.com/downloads) source control